javascript-tutorial/en.javascript.info/1-js/06-more-functions/03-closure/article.md

 Also, what happens when a variable with the function travels to another place of the code and is called from there -- will it get access to outer variables in the new place?

 There is no general programming answer for these questions.
 Different languages behave differently.
-Here we'll cover Javascript.
+Here we'll cover JavaScript.

 [cut]